hironobu-s/novassh/README.md

 ### 3-2.
 Serial Console Connection

-OpenStack is support for serial console access to your instance since version Juno.
-You can use --console option to access your instance via serial console.
+You can use ```--console``` option to access your instance via serial console.
+(OpenStack has supported for serial console access to your instance since version Juno.)

 ```shell
 novassh --console username@instance-name